secdev/scapy/doc/scapy/usage.rst

 .. index::
    single: sr()

 Now, let's try to do some fun things.
 The sr() function is for sending packets and receiving answers.
 The function returns a couple of packet and answers, and the unanswered packets.
 The function sr1() is a variant that only returns one packet that answered the packet (or the packet set) sent.
 The packets must be layer 3 packets (IP, ARP, etc.).
 The function srp() do the same for layer 2 packets (Ethernet, 802.3, etc.).
-If there is, no response a None value will be assigned instead when the timeout is reached.
+If there is no response, a None value will be assigned instead when the timeout is reached.

 ::